How To Write A Press Release Email in 2025

 You could also say:

-Add your contact details in the end.
+Add your contact details at the end.

 6. Paste Your Press Release